 If there are some readers out there that think my shtuff is worth a buck or three a month, color me honored, and grateful.
 Regardless, if you like it, could you please share it?
 There are buttons at the end of every column.]

 ©2017 Mark Mehlmauer (The Flyoverland Crank)

-If you're reading this on my website (there are tons of older columns, a glossary, and other shtuff there) and if you wish to react (way cooler than just liking), comment, or share -- please scroll down.
+If you're reading this on my website (where there are tons of older columns, a glossary, and other goodies) and if you wish to react (way cooler than liking) -- please scroll down.